Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Bounded Treewidth Graphs

 We will work with a specific kind of tree decompositions, namely {\em nice tree decompositions}~\cite{Nice}.
 A nice tree decomposition is a binary rooted tree decomposition $\mathcal{T}$ with four types of bags: \emph{Leaf}, \emph{forget}, \emph{introduce}, and \emph{join}.
-Leaf bags are the leaves of $\mathcal{T}$ and include a single vertex of $G$, and so computing $A_X$ for leaf bags is trivial.
-A forget bag $X$ has a single child $Y$ with $X = Y \setminus \{v\}$ for some vertex $v$ of $G$.
-Computing $A_X$ from $A_Y$ in this case amounts to converting each positive partition $\Pi_Y$ of $Y$ to a corresponding positive partition $\Pi_X$ of $X$ by removing $v$ from the class it belongs to in $\Pi_Y$.
-An introduce bag $X$ also has a single child $Y$, but this time we have $X = Y \cup \{v\}$ for some vertex $v \notin Y$ of $G$.
-By the properties of a tree decomposition, we know that $v$ is only adjacent to vertices of $Y$ in $G_X$.
-Computing $A_X$ from $A_Y$ in this case requires the consideration of all partitions of $X$ which are formed from positive partitions $\Pi_Y$ of $Y$ by adding $v$ to a class in $\Pi_Y$ with one of its neighbors (or adding $\{v\}$ as a new singleton class).
-We leave the precise details to the full version of this paper, but it should be easy to see that computing $A_X$ in this case, as well as in all cases above, can be done in $w^{O(w)} n^{O(1)}$.
+Leaf bags are the leaves of $\mathcal{T}$ and are singleton sets which include a single vertex of $G$.
+A forget bag $X$ has one child $Y$ such that $X = Y \setminus \{x\}$ for some vertex $x$ of $G$.
+Thus, $X$ \emph{forgets} the vertex $x$.
+Similarly, an introduce bag $X$ has one child $Y$ such that $X = Y \cup \{x\}$ for some vertex $x \notin Y$ of $G$.
+In this case, we say $X$ \emph{introduces} the vertex $x$.
+Finally a join bag $X$ has two children $Y$ and $Z$ in $\mathcal{T}$ with $X=Y=Z$.
+It is well known that given a tree decomposition of any graph, one can compute in polynomial-time a nice tree decomposition of the same graph with equal width and with an at most linear increase in its number of nodes~\cite{Nice}.
+Thus, from this point onwards we may assume that we are given a nice tree decomposition $\mathcal{T}$ of $G$ with width $w$. \\

+\textbf{Positive partitions.} We next describe the main data structure that we compute in our algorithm.
+Let $X$ be an arbitrary bag.
+A partition\footnote{Here we slightly abuse our terminology and allow $X_0$ to be the empty set. } $\Pi_X=\{X_0,X_1,\ldots,X_x\}$ of $X$ is \emph{positive} for a given query $(i,j)$ in $G_X$ if there are $x$ disjoint connected subgraphs $G_1,\ldots,G_x$ of $G_X$ such that $(1)$ the total number of black (reps. white) vertices in $G'=G_1 \cup\cdots\cup G_x$ is $i$ (resp. $j$), and $(2)$ $V(G') \cap X_0 = \emptyset$ and $V(G_\ell) \cap X = X_\ell$ for each $\ell=1,\ldots,x$ (see Fig.~\ref{fig:partition}).
+Thus, positive partitions capture \emph{partial occurrences} that intersect $X$ at exactly $X \setminus X_0$.
+These may not be actual occurrences as we do not require any edges between the different $G_i$'s, and so $G'$ itself may not be connected.
+We let $A_X[i,j]$ denote the set of all positive partitions for a query $(i,j)$, and let $A_X$ denote the array with an entry for each possible query $(i,j)$.
+We will require that the trivial partition where $X_0=X$ is only positive for the query $(0,0)$.